stazz/ts-http-server-sample/src/api/data/README.md

-# Generic REST API Endpoint Specification Data Validation for Backends
+# Generic REST API Endpoint Specification Data Validation for both Backends and Frontends
-This folder contains modules which implement the backend data validation layer specified by [core module](../core/data-server).
+This folder contains modules which implement the data validation layer specified by [core module](../core/data).
 Each module locks in to some specific data validation library, and adds the "glue" between the core abstractions and actual library API.

 There are currently modules implementing data validation for the following frameworks: